marcharper/python-ternary/README.md

 ## Heatmaps

 Ternary can plot heatmaps in two ways and two styles.
 Given a function, ternary will evaluate the function at the specified number of steps (determined by the scale, expected to be an integer in this case).
-The simplex can be split up into triangles or hexagons (thanks to [btweinstein](https://github.com/btweinstein) for the hexagonal heatmap functionality).
-There is a large set of examples [here](http://people.mbi.ucla.edu/marcharper/stationary_stable/3x3/incentive.html).
+The simplex can be split up into triangles or hexagons and colored according to one of three styles:

+- Triangular -- `triangular`: coloring triangles by summing the values on the vertices
+- Dual-triangular  -- `dual-triangular`: mapping (i,j,k) to the upright
+triangles &#9651; and blending the neigboring triangles for the downward triangles &#9661;
+- Hexagonal  -- `hexagonal`: which does not blend values at all, and divides the simplex up into heaxagonal regions

 Let's define a function on the simplex for illustration, the [Shannon entropy](http://en.wikipedia.org/wiki/Entropy_%28information_theory%29) of a probability distribution: